codingmonkeys/SubEthaEdit-Modes/Documentation/ExampleMode/README.md

 `Example.seemode` is a fully functional SubEthatEdit 4 mode.
 It can be uses as a starting point into how modes work and where to look for specific information.

-It contains files that define the properties of a language that should be recognized for syntax highlighting, additional information for autocompletion support and symbol recognition to fill the function popup.
+It contains files that define the properties of a language that should be recognized for syntax highlighting, additional information for autocompletion support and symbol recognition to fill the symbol popup.
 It can also contain release notes, custom scripts for that mode, an example file and information on the file extensions that are relevant for the mode's language or file type.

 SubEthaEdit's mode files are bundles, like e.g. Keynote presentations or rich text with images (rtfd).
 This enables you to include custom images, a license or other files you want to within the mode.
 It also ensures extensibility for further mode specific features, like plugins and the like.